ucsb-cs16/f22/_lectures/lect12.md

 ready: true
 ---

-In today's class you will critique some code that I have written using the superhero data set that we have been working with.
+In today's class you will critique some code that I have written that uses the superhero dataset.

 Start by navigating to the code published on github:
 <https://github.com/ucsb-cs16-f22/lectures/tree/main/lect12>